 *Sometimes present in regular, non-organic milk.

 Sounds good so far, what could possibly go wrong?
-As it happens there are a whole host of potential problems associated with humans’ insatiable appetite for milk, from the drinks production to its digestion.
+As it happens there is a whole host of potential problems associated with humans’ insatiable appetite for milk, from the drinks production to its digestion.
 I’ll start with the positives, then move on to some of the potential causes for concern…

 In weighing up the good vs. the bad, you might drink milk for the following reasons: